Kurung-kurung

 Kurung-kurung is a traditional Banjar musical instrument originating from South Kalimantan, Indonesia.
-Kurung-kurung instrument is made of long wood and the bottom is made of bamboo.
-This musical instrument can make a sound after being pounded to the ground and the rhythm of the music released will be different from each other, to make a different rhythm, the music player will pound the instrument alternately according to the desired rhythm.
+The instrument is made of bamboo which is hollowed and tuned to produce a specific note.
+It makes a sound after being pounded vertically to the ground, and usually a group of people with one kurung-kurung each play in turn to create rhythmic sequences.

-Initially, this instrument was played by Meratus Dayak cultivators when planting rice together.
-The tool used is a stick of bamboo.
-At the end of the bamboo is shaped in such a way as to resemble an angklung musical instrument, at the other end there is a wooden peg, while rattan is used as a binder.
+Originally, this instrument was played by Meratus Dayak cultivators when planting rice together.
+The top end of the bamboo is shaped in such a way as to resemble an angklung musical instrument.
+At the bottom end there is a wooden peg, bound to the bamboo with rattan.

-The end of the bamboo stick with wooden pegs serves to make holes in the ground to insert rice seeds during farming activities.
+The wooden peg serves to make holes in the ground to insert rice seeds during farming activities.
 When a stick of bamboo is pounded into the ground to make a hole, a tone is created.
-When done alternately by several people will create a beautiful rhythm.
-When the cultivators planted rice together, the men stomped (kurung kurung) to a happy rhythm, making holes in the ground while creating beautiful music.
-Meanwhile, the women sow the seeds in the holes where the brackets were hit.
+When the cultivators planted rice together, the men pounded (kurung kurung) to create a rhythm, making holes in the ground while creating music.
+Meanwhile, the women sow the seeds in the holes where the instruments had made holes.

-Today, Kurung-kurung are no longer a tool for farming.
+More recently, kurung-kurung are no longer tools for farming.
 However, this instrument is still played during traditional ceremonies.
-In addition, Kurung-kurung are also objects of art displayed.
-This musical instrument is played by art groups in the Kurung Kurung Hantak performance.
+In addition, Kurung-kurung are also displayed as artistic objects.
+This musical instrument is played by performing artistic groups in a Kurung Kurung Hantak performance.